 How to grow parsley

-Grow curled and flat-leaf parsley in moist but well-drained soil in sun to partial shade.
+Grow curled and flat leaf parsley in moist but well-drained soil in sun to partial shade.
+Growing parsley in pots is also very easy.
 Harvest the leaves as and when you need to.
 Sow seed every few weeks for a successional harvest.
-Parsley is biennial and treated as an annual, so you’ll need to sow fresh seed every year.

 More on growing parsley:

 Find out how to grow parsley in our Grow Guide.

 Sow parsley seeds directly into well-prepared soil, in rows 1cm deep and 30cm apart.
 Lightly cover the seeds and water in well.
 Parsley is slow to germinate and it can take up to six weeks for seedlings to appear.
 When seedlings are large enough, thin them to 15cm apart.

 Alternatively, if you have less space available, fill a pot with seed compost and sow seeds thinly, covering with a light layer of compost and watering in.
 Make sure the compost does not dry out.
 Seeds can take six weeks to germinate and should be thinned out and potted on when big enough.
 When moving to a larger pot, use a mix of garden and soil-based compost, to prevent the young plants from drying out.